 Quantification of Stainings

 Stainings were quantified using the Fiji Measure tool.
-Images were cropped to place the stem cell niche at x=0.
+Images were aligned and cropped to place the stem cell niche at x=0.
 Individual cells were outlined within the germarium and Measure was used to calculate the Mean intensity of staining within the cell as well as the X coordinate of the centroid of the cell.
 Values were normalized to 1 by dividing Mean Intensity values by the maximum of the Mean Intensity per germarium.
 Data were plotted using ggplot2 and a fit line was added using ggplot2 geom_smooth with a “loess” function with default settings.
 The shaded area around the line represents standard error.

+References

-References:Bastock, Rebecca, and Daniel St Johnston.
+Bastock, Rebecca, and Daniel St Johnston.
 2008.
 “Drosophila Oogenesis.”
 Current Biology 18 (23): R1082–87.

 Bickel, S. E., D. W. Wyman, W. Y. Miyazaki, D. P. Moore, and T. L. Orr-Weaver.
 1996.
 “Identification of ORD, a Drosophila Protein Essential for Sister Chromatid Cohesion.”
 The EMBO Journal 15 (6): 1451.